Frequently asked questions :

 A: Yes.
 There is the Charango Method book by Horacio Durán and Ítalo Pedrotti, first published in Chile in 2010.
 In Spanish with excellent side-by-side translation in English by Julius Reder Carlson.
 It is a great resource for intermediate-to-advanced players looking to dive into Andean rhythms, arpeggios and repertoire.

 For more advance harmony studies applied to the charango, order a copy of The Spirit of Charango, Study Method by José Escobedo, 2023. in Spanish & English (translation by Tina Hagar and Monique Mizrahi.)
-Includes section on intervals and drop2s and scales as well a contemporary repertoire of original compositions for charango.
+Includes section on intervals and drop2s and scales as well a contemporary repertoire.
 196 pages.
-Created in part with funding from the Chilean Fondo de Cultura.

 Q: Can you recommend a book in English of Easy Exercises for learning charango?